 6.5 Children must be supervised whilst using chalet facilities including, but not limited to, swim spas, Jacuzzis and steam rooms.
 It is the sole responsibility of the guest to supervise children in and around the chalets, guests must organise supervision of children especially but not limited to playing in the snow around the chalets.

 6.6 CML will not accept responsibility for any accidents occurring around the chalets due to snow conditions including but not limited to the area at the rear of chalets Le Chardon, Lafitenia and Mistral where guests must proceed with care at all times.

 7.1 You may request alterations to your booking and proposed itinerary at any time prior to your arrival.
 Please submit all requests to CML in writing and we will do our utmost to accommodate your requests.
 However, such requests shall not be taken to form part of the contract between you and CML until it has been confirmed in writing by CML.

-7.2 It should be noted that all requests are subject to availability at all times and may also be subject to a fee, which, if applicable, will be confirmed by CML in writing.
-You agree to indemnify CML for any reasonable expenses incurred in making an alteration whether or not CML succeeds in confirming your request.
+7.2 It should be noted that all requests are always subject to availability and may also be subject to a fee, which, if applicable, will be confirmed by CML in writing.
+You agree to indemnify CML for any reasonable expenses incurred in making an alteration, whether CML succeeds in confirming your request.
 Subject to availability, any changes of dates within the same winter season more than 70 days prior to departure will be accepted by CML without charge.
 A change of dates to a future winter season or within 70 days of departure will be deemed a full cancellation.